thedynamiclinker/sudocode/zero/The Sumerian Dog Joke.md

 ![[old-sumerian-2.jpg]]

-By 2500 BC, the funny parts of life got harder and harder to hear.
+By 2500 BC, the funny parts of life got harder and harder to see and hear.

-Life was still funny.
+Life itself was still funny.

 But the Serious Adult Things of civilization made the funny bits harder to hear and less clear.

 These days, the old things are almost impossible to hear, until we learn to listen closely.

-> A dog walks into a bar.
+> _A dog walks into a bar._

 That's how the first joke in human history (at least the first one we have a record of) begins.

 It's from almost 4000 years ago, around 1700 BC.
 In Sumer (you know Sumer).
 During the Old Babylonian Empire.

 And it's a bar joke.

 Here's the joke.